e-clawson/SBA320-React-Web-App/README.md

 # Requirements

 Your application must meet these requirements to pass (this it your Minimum Viable Product):
-1. Built with HTML, CSS, JavaScript, and REACT.
+1. Built with HTML, CSS, JavaScript, and REACT. (done)
 2. Hosted on Heroku or Netlify.
-3. Frequent commits to GitHub.
+3. Frequent commits to GitHub. (done)
 4. A README.md file in your GitHub repository with:
     - Explanations of the technologies used.
     - Explanations of the approach taken.